Neratovice: Economy

 The town is known as an industrial centre.
-The main company is Spolana chemical plant.
+The largest industrial companies are Spolana (a chemical plant) and Cayman Pharma (a manufacturer of active pharmaceutical ingredients).
+Spolana employed more than 600 people, but due to poor demand for its products, the company decided to reduce its workforce to 150 in 2025 and maintain only sulfuric acid production.

 Transport

 The I/9 road (which connects the D8 motorway with Česká Lípa and the Czech-German border) runs next to the town.

 Neratovice is located on the railway line Prague–Mladá Boleslav, further continuing to Tanvald.
 Neratovice is also the starting point of the local lines to Čelákovice and Kralupy nad Vltavou.
-The town is served by three stations.
+The town is served by four stations: Neratovice, Neratovice sídliště, Neratovice město and Lobkovice.